AY1920S2-CS2113T-T13-2/tmp/docs/UserGuide.md

 You need to enter at least one of <code>new task description</code>, <code>new deadline</code> and <code>new priority</code>.
 If all are omitted, an error message would be shown! &#128555; <br>  <br>
 The <code>new task description</code> <b>cannot </b> exceed <b>25</b> characters. <br>
 As with all <code>deadline</code> attribute, the <code>new deadline</code> must follow <b>Nuke</b>'s accepted <b><a href="#date-time-formats">Date Time Formats</a></b>.
 If the <i>date</i> is omitted, <b>Nuke</b> will set it to the current date on your device.
 If <i>time</i> is omitted, <b>Nuke</b> will set it to be <b>11:59PM</b>. <br><br>
-In addition, the <code>new priority</code> should also be between 0 and 20 inclusive.
+In addition, the <code>new priority</code> should also be an integer between 0 and 20 inclusive.
 </div>

 ##### **Example Usage**
 ```